miaomiaonana/Module-14-Challenge/README.md

 3. Backtest the new model to evaluate its performance.
 Save a PNG image of the cumulative product of the actual returns vs. the strategy returns for this updated trading algorithm, and write your conclusions in your `README.md` file.
 Answer the following questions: Did this new model perform better or worse than the provided baseline model?
 Did this new model perform better or worse than your tuned trading algorithm?

-Answer: Baseline model is betterthan the new algo.
+!!Answer: Baseline model is betterthan the new algo.
 The tuned trading algo is better than the baseline model.

 ### Create an Evaluation Report